funcool/promesa/doc/patterns.md

 ;; => 1
 ```

-At first glance, this seems like an executor instance because it
+At first glance, this seems like an executor instance because it resembles the same API (aka
-resembles the same API (aka `px/submit! call).
-And it proxies all
+`px/submit! call).
-submits to the provided executor (or the default one if not provided).

 When you submits a task to it, it does the following:

-- Checkes if concurrency limit is not reached, if not, proceed to
+- Checkes if concurrency limit is not reached, if not, proceed to execute the function in the
-  execute the function in the underlying executor.
+  underlying executor.
-- If concurrency limit is reached, it queues the execution until
-  other tasks are finished.
+- If concurrency limit is reached, it queues the execution until other tasks are finished.
-- If queue limit is reached, the returned promise will be
+- If queue limit is reached, the returned promise will be automatically rejected with an exception
-  automatically rejected with an exception indicating that queue limit
+  indicating that queue limit reached.
-  reached.

-This allows control the concurrency and the queue size on access to
+This allows control the concurrency and the queue size on access to some resource.
-some resource.

 NOTES:

-- _As future improvements we consider adding an option for delimit the
+- _As future improvements we consider adding an option for delimit the **max wait** and
-  **max wait** and cancel/reject tasks after some timeout._
+  cancel/reject tasks after some timeout._
-- _For now it is implemented only on JVM but I think is pretty easy to
+- _For now it is implemented only on JVM but I think is pretty easy to implement on CLJS, so if
-  implement on CLJS, so if there are some interest on it, feel free to
+  there are some interest on it, feel free to open and issue for just show interest or discuss how
-  open and issue for just show interest or discuss how it can be
+  it can be contributed._
-  contributed._

 [0]: https://github.com/funcool/promesa/blob/master/doc/csp-walkthrought.clj
 [1]: https://clojure.org/news/2013/06/28/clojure-clore-async-channels